loathers/garbage-collector/README.md

 ### Turncount

 Garbo can run for a specified number of turns, or run until you have a specified number of turns remaining.
 To run for `N` turns, run `garbo N`.
 To run until `M` turns are remaining, run `garbo -M`.

+### 'target' flag

+You can tell Garbo to target a specific monster for copying instead of its default.
+This argument is used in the following manner: e.g. 'garbo target="pygmy bowler"'.

 ### `help` flag